S4nfs/MyPROJECTS/Laravel/Laravel_Introduction.md

 🍔Seeding: insert dummy data into database
 Create a seeder file in database/seeds folder    |    #php artisan make:seeder Mycustomseedername Insert dummy data                                |    #php artisan db:seed --class=Mycustomseedername

+🍔Accessors & Mutators:
+Accessors are used to format the attributes after you retrieve them from database.
+Mutators are used to format the attributes before you save them to database.